DITA and Flare

 You would only choose not to select the Link option if you planned to do a "one-off" import and to subsequently update the imported information within Flare.
 This workflow only really makes sense if you have decided to switch away from DITA to Flare, because otherwise you would be in the situation of maintaining the same content independently in both DITA and Flare).

 Irrespective or whether you link or not, Flare converts the source DITA topics into ordinary XHTML Flare topics.
 It does this by mapping each of the semantic DITA elements (such as <steps> and <example>) to a named class of the nearest equivalent XHTML element.
-For example, the DITA element is mapped to a "steps" class of the <ol> element.
-This makes sense because the element and the <ol> element both convey a sense of sequence.
-The "steps" class enables the semantic nature of the source element to be conserved.
-Other examples of mappings are shown in the following table.
+For example, the DITA

-DITA Element Mapped XHTML Element
+DITA Element | Mapped XHTML Element | <p> | <p> |

-<title><title> and <h1 class="tasktitle">
+<title> | <title> and <h1 class="tasktitle"> |

 The Stylesheet tab of the DITA Import Editor includes a Conversion Styles button (see Figure 3).